panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 // @include: sorter
 ```

-`Sorter` interface contains just one method that sorts an array of strings.
+`Sorter` interface contains just one method `sort()` that sorts an array of strings.
 The interface isn't concerned about how the `sort()` method works: just that it accepts an array of strings and should return an array of sorted strings.

-2) Making the `ListRender` use the `Sorter` interface is quite easy too.
+2) Making the `ListRender` use the `Sorter` interface is easy too.
 Just remove the references to the concrete implementations and use the `Sorter` interface solely:

 ```twoslash include renderer-to-interface
 class ListRenderer {